Home/ Documentation/ WordPress/ FAQ about creating WordPress themes with Pinegrow

 But you’re not limited to our add-on, you may just as well decide to use any method to animate your HTML elements.
 (CSS, any other javascript library)

-Can I create these new trendy Gutenberg blocks with Pinegrow Web Editor?
+Can I create Gutenberg blocks with Pinegrow Web Editor?

 Definitely YES!